CONSTITUTION AND BY-LAWS

-Section 2 -Voting Rights Each member is entitled to one vote on any issue requiring the consent of the general membership providing that they are registered by November 30 of the season in which they have sought enrollment.
-The President has voting rights at all meetings, including committees, with the exception of meetings of the general membership where he will cast a vote only to break a tie.
+Section 2 -Voting Rights Each member is entitled to one vote on any issue requiring the consent of the general membership providing that they are completely registered by November 30 of the season in which they have sought enrollment.
+The President does not have voting rights with the exception of casting a vote to break a tie.

 Section 3 -Registration Fees Registration fees for all classifications of officials shall be the amount deemed necessary by the IHOA Board of Directors.
 This amount is in addition to the fee paid by the official directly to USA Hockey.

-Article III JURISDICTION IHOA shall have final jurisdiction over all USA Hockey officials in Illinois for the purpose of registering, training officials and overseeing games played by USA Hockey sanctioned teams.
+IHOA shall have final jurisdiction over all USA Hockey officials in Illinois for the purpose of registering, training officials and overseeing games played by USA Hockey sanctioned teams.

 Article IV MEETINGS

-Section 1 -Annual Meeting The annual meeting shall be held in the spring of each year for the purpose of electing officers and directors, and for the transaction of any other business which may come before the meeting.
+Section 2 – Annual Meeting The annual meeting shall be held in the spring of each year for the purpose of electing officers and directors, and for the transaction of any other business which may come before the meeting.

-Section 2 -Special Meetings Special meetings of the members may be called by the President, by a majority vote of the Board of Directors or by not less than one-fifth of all the members of IHOA.
+Section 3 – Special Meetings Special meetings of the members may be called by the President, by a majority vote of the Board of Directors or by not less than one-fifth of all the members of IHOA.

-Section 3 -Place of Meetings The President may designate any place within the State of Illinois as the site of any annual or special meeting.
+Section 4 – Place of Meetings The President may designate any place within the State of Illinois as the site of any annual or special meeting.
 Special Meetings of the Board of Directors or any Committee provided herein may be held via simultaneous telephonic or electronic means.

-Section 6 – Proxies Members of I.H.O.A. or its Board of Directors may not be represented by proxy.
+Section 7 – Proxies Members of IHOA, or its Board of Directors, may not be represented by proxy.

 Article V BOARD OF DIRECTORS